How to Determine the Right Data Backup Solution for Your Business

 Those two questions are integral to your data backup deployment.
 They set clear, specific goals for the capabilities of your data backup technologies.
 More specifically, these questions are referred to as your:

 - Recovery time objective (RTO): The amount of time in which recovery must be completed to avoid a major operational disruption; i.e. 1 day.

 - Recovery point objective (RPO): The maximum allowable age of your latest data recovery point to avoid a data disaster; i.e. 8 hours.

-Your recovery objectives should be based on thorough risk assessments and business impact analyses (both of which should be included in your BCP).
+Your recovery objectives should be based on the thorough risk assessments and business impact analyses that are in your business continuity plan.
 Setting these objectives will likely help you narrow your BCDR options significantly.

 Be realistic about storage needs

 SMBs are using more data, year after year.
 Make sure your data backup system can accommodate that growing storage need or be able to scale easily without major infrastructure upgrades.

 We recommend what’s called the 2-3x Multiplier Rule.
 Generally, your backup and disaster recovery (BDR) device should offer two to three times the total protected space of the agents you’ll be backing up.

 For example, if you’re backing up 1TB of data, your BDR appliance should be able to hold double or triple that amount.

 Retain the data you need